ellakoa/postcard-poem/content/posts/hushed-by-snow.md

 ---
 title: Hushed by Snow
-description: Haiku, a short Japanese poem capturing a moment in time.
+description: Haiku is a short Japanese, unrhyming poem capturing a moment in time.
+The poem is on the picture on the front of the postcard.
+I have written a brief description of where the inspiration for the poem came from on the main body of the postcard.
 collection: Haiku
 aspect: landscape
 image: /img/hushed-by-snow-blog-new-1-.jpg